Ruebennase/EventStoreML/README.md

 }}
 ```

 Future declarations can then use `custom.TypeDeclared` as well.
-Of course, the tool needs to understand this.
+Of course, the file processing tool needs to understand this.

 ---